Chasing shadows with Gottesman-Kitaev-Preskill codes: Twirling theory

 and projects any input state onto a state that is invariant under both random bit- and phase-flips.
 The only state satisfying this property is completely mixed $\rho=I/2$, aligned with the fact that the Pauli group forms a unitary $1$-design -- i.e., group twirls involving single powers $g, g^{\dagger}$ as in eq.\ \eqref{eq:group_proj} act on a state in the same way as a twirl over the whole unitary group $\CG=\CU\lr{N}$ which has only the identity $I$ in its commutant.

-The same idea also works for suitable subgroups, giving rise to twirls that project onto suitable symmetric subspaces.
-For example, on the logical qubit level, we can consider state twirls for a group $\CG \subseteq \CU\lr{N}$ that acts as
+The same idea also works for subgroups, giving rise to twirls that project onto suitable symmetric subspaces.
+For example, we can consider state twirls for a group $\CG \subseteq \CU\lr{N}$ that acts as

 where the integration is taken over the Haar measure over $\CG$.
-This is a group projector onto the commutant $\lrc{U\in \CU\lr{N}:\; [U\otimes U,g]=0\, \forall g \in \CG}$ that maps quantum states onto logical Werner states.
-On the logical level, the commutant is spanned by the identity and the flip operator $\mathbb{F}$.
-Symmetric quantum states $\rho$ in this sense are from the intersection of state space and the commutant, and will, for two logical qubits, hence be of the form

-for $\lambda\in[0,1]$.
-This form of the twirl has been of relevance in protocols to distill entangled states \cite{Werner89,Bennett_1996}.
+This is a group projector onto the commutant $\lrc{O\in L\lr{\CH\otimes \CH}:[O,g\otimes g]=0\, \forall g \in \CG}$, where $L\lr{\CH\otimes \CH}$ denotes the space of all linear operators on $\CH\otimes \CH$.
+This form of the twirl has been applied in protocols to distill entangled states , where the random application of correlated Pauli operators ($\CG=\CP$) yields entangled (Werner) states \cite{Werner89,Bennett_1996}.

 \paragraph{Channel twirling.}